 My name is Paul Battley.
 I was born in County Down in 1977, making me one of those lucky dual nationals.
 I went to school in England.
 I’ve lived in a lot of places, including France, Belgium, Germany, and Japan.
 Since 2006, I’ve been in Rotherhithe in south-east London, which makes it the longest I’ve ever lived in one place in my life.

-I have a Master’s degree in Electronic and Electrical Engineering with Language (Japanese) from the University of Birmingham (Birmingham in England, that is, not the city in Alabama or the crater on the Moon), and also studied at Kansai University in Osaka, Japan.
+I studied Electronic and Electrical Engineering with Japanese at the University of Birmingham in England, and Kansai University in Osaka, Japan.